Gunbreaker Tank Rotation, Openers, and Abilities — Dawntrail 7.4

 Solid Barrel

-Blasting Zone both have a 30 second cooldown, and should be
+Blasting Zone both has a 30 second cooldown, and should be

-used as soon as they are available.
-Pioritize building cartridges and only spend them
+used as soon as it is available.
+Pioritize building cartridges and only spend them on

 if you would otherwise overcap, or on